'I do not close any doors' - Wolves star Traore would accept Real Madrid move despite Barca past | Goal.com

 However, the 23-year-old admitted that a return to the Blaugrana appeals more, having come through La Masia to make his senior debut with the club.

-He was allowed to leave for Aston Villa however after he became frustrated with a lack of development due to
+He was allowed to leave for Aston Villa however after he became frustrated with a lack of development.

 Concerns over his footballing mindset and end product became apparent at Villa and persisted after moves to Middlesbrough and Wolves, but this season he has taken on a key role at Molineux, even earning a Spain call-up.